Wolf3s/Doom64EX-Bithplace/README.md

 ## Compiling on Windows

 Only MSYS2 is supported on Windows.
-Use cmake .. -G "MSYS2 Makefiles" and 'make' to compile.
+Use cmake .. -G "MSYS Makefiles" and 'make' to compile.
 I'm going to assume you know what you're doing if you wish to attempt this.

 Next, generate the MSVC project files.